MSRP-OSS/msrp-java/README.txt

-GSoC 2008 Release version of the MSRP Java Stack.
+Release version of the MSRP Java Stack.
 For more information please visit: http://java.net/projects/msrp

-This is BETA software, a library implementing the MSRP protocol.
+This is library is currently being used in production several projects.
+Any bugs should be reported on the Issues page

 Use Maven to build/install as in